 Tell WriteLog whether you have the W5XD CW keyer, an AEA PK-232 multimode controller on its own comm port, WinKey (also on a dedicated COMM port) or whether WriteLog should send CW over a comm port DTR line, or on an LPT port.
-The K1EL Winkeyer2 setting differs from WinKey only in that WriteLog sets its output pins on Radio L/R according to the active radio.
+The K1EL Winkeyer2 setting differs from WinKey only in that WriteLog sets its output pins on Radio L/R according to the active radio, and WriteLog offers no sidetone options for the K1EL Winkey setting (only PTT is supported on pin 5.)
 Note on the PK-232: WriteLog uses the WRITELOG.INI [Ports] settings for the COMM port you select for this device.
 Be sure to set "8 bits NO Parity".
 The baud rate is usually 1200, but the PK-232 has an internal battery that backs up its baud rate settings, so you must set your Windows Control Panel to match the PK-232 settings.
 The "WinKey+OTRSP pipes" setting needs no COMM ports, but requires a version of OTRSP that supports pipes.